-Response: The proposed new building will be used as office space and will not produce air pollution.
-Construction will comply with DEQ regulations.
+Response: The proposed development will comply with the most recent air quality standards adopted by DEQ.
 This standard is met.

 Section 63.054. - Odors.

 All uses and development must not emit odors in such quantities as to create a nuisance condition at any point beyond the subject property line of the emitting use.